samazon/absence-manager-client/README.md

 - Displays a loading state until the list is available.
 - Displays an error state if the list is unavailable.
 - Displays an empty state if there are no results.
+- Generates an iCal file that can be imported into outlook (bonus).

 ## Tech Stack